happypandax/happypandax/docs/source/plugin.rst

         ]
     }

 * ``id``: A UUID4 string.
-Unique across all plug-ins.
+Unique across all plugins.
 This attribute is required to be present.
 * ``entry``: Path to the entry python file.
 Path is relative to this folder and must exist.
 This attribute is required to be present.
 * ``shortname``: Your plugin name in short form.
 Must be all lowercase and cannot exceed ``20`` characters nor contain any whitespace.
 This attribute is required to be present.
 * ``name``: Name of your plugin.
 This attribute is required to be present.